Australian Antarctic Medal nominations

 Under no circumstances should the candidate be aware that he or she is being nominated for the award.

-The Committee may undertake further research into the candidate and may contact other persons familiar with the candidate’s work.
-Should the Committee decide that there is insufficient supporting evidence, it may return the nomination to the proposer(s) requesting additional material.
+The AAD may undertake further research into the candidate and may contact other persons familiar with the candidate’s work.

 Nominations are not restricted to Australian citizens and the Medal may be awarded posthumously.